LuizHNLorena/Regnier-Problem/README.md

 The repository contains the codes implemented for the article "Preprocessing Techniques for Qualitative data Clustering via Integer Linear Programming".

-Two Python classes were implemented:
+Two [Python 3.4.0](https://www.python.org/download/releases/3.4.0/) classes were implemented:

 The following class diagrams represent each class.
-The documen
+The documentation for each class method can be found at:

 # Install